aovestdipaperino/kitt/README.md

 - Check Kafka ACLs if security is enabled

 ### Low Throughput
-- Try increasing the number of partitions
+- Try increasing the number of partitions per thread or number of threads
 - Experiment with different message sizes
 - Check broker configuration and resources
 - Monitor network and disk I/O on the broker